 Change is inevitable and the only constant in today’s fast-moving, dynamic business environment.
 Some changes can be minor or incremental while other changes can be disruptive.
 Leaders are responsible for many tasks but the most important is managing their organization and employees through change.
 You can learn how to be great leader and overcome disruptive change.

-To compete effectively, companies must learn how to manage disruptive change, which occurs when business models are fundamentally transformed or reinvented.
-Technology, globalization and evolving customer behaviors are all factors in bringing about disruptive change.
+To compete effectively, companies must learn how to manage significant change, which occurs when business models are fundamentally transformed or reinvented.
+Technology, globalization, and evolving customer behaviors are all factors in bringing about disruptive change.

 For an organization to survive a highly disruptive change, leaders must be able to adapt and help guide the business and employees through the uncertainty and confusion brought about by the disruption.

 How to be a great leader during disruptive change

 This article will outline what leaders can do to effectively guide their teams through transformation and change.